North Dakota Counseling License Requirements

 When do I renew my North Dakota professional counseling license?

 Licenses expire biennially based on the date of issue.
 The Board sends reminder notices to licensees approximately two months prior.
-Licensees must send the renewal form, showing completion of the required continuing education hours, and fee ($150 for LPCs and $75 for LPCCs as of September 2019) at least one month prior to expiry or else the Board will impose a $100 late fee (as of September 2019).
+Licensees must send the renewal form, showing completion of the required continuing education hours, and fee ($150 for LPCs and $75 for LPCCs as of December 2022) at least one month prior to expiry, or else the Board will impose a $100 late fee (as of December 2022).
 If the renewal documents, renewal fee, and late fee are not received before the license expires, the license is invalid and the licensee must not practice until the license renewal is approved by the Board.

 Who can be a professional counseling supervisor in North Dakota?

 All LAPCs must receive 100 hours of approved supervision from an approved supervisor to be eligible for LPC licensure and at least 60 hours must be provided individually.
-The Board prefers that supervisors be North Dakota LPCs or LPCCs with five years of experience, but new rules allow up to 50 hours of supervision to be provided from a licensed mental health professional other than a professional counselor if the student has a documented difficulty finding a professional counseling supervisor.
+The Board prefers that supervisors be North Dakota LPCs or LPCCs with five years of experience.
 Prospective supervisors must complete 30 hours of supervision training to become certified by the Board and must have a qualification equal to or greater than the qualification sought by the supervisee.